-Every now and then when we travel, we see something that leaves a significant impact on us.
+When we travel, every now and then, we see something that leaves a significant impact on us.
 That can be a place of extraordinary natural beauty or a historical sight of immense importance, perhaps a world heritage site.
-It can also be a museum rich in masterpieces and works of art produced by great people that lived and worked centuries ago, but whose legacy remains as a testament to their extraordinary talent and craftsmanship.
-Thus, we learn about different eras in human history, extinct civilisations and unfamiliar cultures.
-The positive effect of such experiences cannot be stressed enough, because it is so important for our personal development, for keeping sane mind!
+It can also be a museum rich in masterpieces and works of art produced by great people that lived and worked centuries ago, but whose legacy remains as testament to their extraordinary talent and craftsmanship.
+We learn about different eras in human history, extinct civilisations and unfamiliar cultures.
+Certainly, the positive effect of such experiences cannot be stressed enough, because it is so important for our personal development, for keeping sane mind!

-This short retrospective is also an introduction to future posts that I will include in my blog.
-I intend to write about each place that I consider important and interesting enough to be written about.
-Thus, I will be able to revert to these essays in the future, to revive my memories.
-I equally hope that these new posts will be interesting for other people to read and that they will be educational and inspirational.
+This short retrospective is also an introduction to my future posts.
+I intend to write about places that I consider important and interesting enough to be written about.
+Thus, I will be able to revert to these essays in the future and revive my memories.

 I went to China for the first time in 2009.
 Among other places, I also visited the city of Xi’an.
 This is where the famous and magnificent Terracotta Warriors can be seen.
-It was very captivating to see so many terracotta statues, most of them so well preserved.
+It was phenomenal to see so many terracotta statues, most of them so well preserved.

 In 2012, I travelled across South America.
-I started in Colombia, then I went to Ecuador, Peru, Bolivia and finished in Chile.
-I have seen so many wonderful places during that trip.
+I started in Colombia, then I went to Ecuador, Peru, Bolivia and finished the journey in Chile.
+I visited so many wonderful places during that trip.
 These are just some of them:

-– Botero’s Art – before visiting Botero Museum in Bogota, I have never even heard of Botero, yet I ended up completely in love with his very unique and special artistic style.
+– Botero’s Art – before visiting the Botero Museum in Bogota, I’ve never even heard of Botero, yet I ended up completely in love with his very unique and special artistic style.
 The painting below is from a museum in Bogota.

 There are 23 sculptures that Botero donated to the city of Medellin and they are all located in Plaza Botero, in the city centre.
-It is absolutely fascinating to see his works of art in what really is a permanent exhibition for all citizens of Medellin to enjoy or for whoever passes through that square.
+It’s absolutely fascinating to see his works of art in what really is a permanent exhibition for all citizens of Medellin or whoever happens to visit the city.

-– The Tayrona National Natural Park – near Santa Marta on the Caribbean Sea.
-This was like being in a perfect tropical paradise!
+– The Tayrona National Natural Park – near Santa Marta, on the Caribbean Sea.
+It was like being in a perfect tropical paradise!
 I spent one day in this beautiful park and would love to visit it again.

 – The Arvi Park – in Medellin, probably has the most spectacular access to the park.
-Basically, you have to take a cable car from the city and that part of the journey takes you uphill over favelas, which was very interesting but also very disturbing to see, until you reach another cable car that takes you to the park.
-The second part of the journey lasts approximately 15 min and it is absolutely phenomenal as you literally glide over a beautiful forest.
+Basically, you have to take a cable car from the city, and that part of the journey takes you uphill over favelas, which was very interesting but also very disturbing to see, until you reach another cable car that takes you to the park.
+The second part of the journey lasts approximately 15 minutes and it’s absolutely phenomenal as you literally glide over a beautiful forest.